 Myth #5: It’s not worth shopping around when refinancing auto loans.

 Interest rates can vary widely from one lender to another, so it may be worth searching for the best terms before refinancing.
 Shopping around for the best rates may not necessarily hurt your credit, and if it does, it may only drop a few points, as Fair Isaac Corporation (FICO) considers multiple inquiries for the same loan as a single hard inquiry if they’re made within 45 days.
 VantageScore gives you a 14-day window.

-Auto loan refinancing might be a way to lower your monthly payments and save you money.
-Your credit score is one factor lenders may use to evaluate your application, but regardless of whether or not it has changed since you took out the original loan, you may still be able to receive a better interest rate by shopping around and refinancing with a new lender.
+Auto loan refinancing might make sense if you can score a lower interest rate and save money.
+Your credit scores are one factor lenders may use to evaluate your application.
+But regardless of whether they’ve changed since you took out the original loan, you may still find a better interest rate by shopping around and refinancing with a new lender.